 Lex’s experience follows one in a similar story recently reported by the Salt Lake Tribune.
-Angie Rice and Sean Childers-Gray were both denied gender marker changes in Utah courts this summer, but by a different judge.
+Angie Rice and Sean Childers-Gray were both denied gender marker changes in an Ogden, Utah court last December, but by a different judge.

 Although the Rigbys suspect Judge Lubeck’s decision was based on a personal – potentially religious – interpretation of the law, Peterman said that judges have broad discretion in interpreting statutes.
 When asked whether the cases represent an emerging trend in the Utah judicial system, Peterman was skeptical.
 Lubeck saw ambiguity in the law, he said.

 The judge appeared to take issue with one portion of the statute that mentions sex reassignment surgery.
 Still, Peterman argues that the interest of the child should have taken precedence.
 And according to Peterman and the Rigbys, nobody but the judge stood in opposition to the gender marker change.

 Despite the disappointing result, Lex remains committed to challenging the court’s decision.
 “I don’t cry, I just get angry,” he said.